 Freematics ONE (aka Freematics Vehicle Data Logger V4) is our state-of-the-art vehicle telematics data collector, adapter, logger and transmitter which envolves from our past 3 generations of Freematics Vehicle Data Logger.

 Freematics ONE, like its predecessors, comes in the form of a OBD-II dongle which plugs into a car’s OBD-II port.
 The enclosure is newly designed with sockets and card slots for various purposes around it.
-We improved our original 32-bit OBD-II solution, which has been proven in our previous OBD-II products, with better support for high data rate GPS and additional support for external wireless modules.
+We improved our original 32-bit OBD-II telematics solution, which has been proven in our previous OBD-II products, with better support for high data rate GPS and additional support for wireless network modules.

 Freematics ONE plugs into the OBD port usually located under the steering column or slightly to the left of it.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this: